4 Ways to Know You're Using HIPAA Compliant Telehealth

 E2E encryption means that the ePHI data can only be viewed or accessed by the sender and intended recipient.

-Electronic messages are secured with locks, and only the recipient and the clinician or healthcare provider have the special keys that are needed to unlock and read the messages.
+When you communicate with patients, electronic messages are secured with locks, and only the recipient and the clinician or healthcare provider have the special keys that are needed to unlock and read the messages.

 Every message has a unique lock and key.
 This security measure is always activated and automatic; there is no way of turning it off.
+This ensures secure messaging every time.

 Truly secure platforms such as HIPAA Video guarantee HIPAA compliant telehealth by using E2E encryption to protect your data so that even in the event of a breach or theft, any stolen data becomes useless to the party who is obtaining or stealing it.